Incredible innovations that are changing travel as we know it

 Hilton London Bankside/Facebook

-The key material in the suite is Pinatex, a ‘leather’ made with pineapple leaf fibers, which is used for the room’s furniture.
-There are no feathers in the pillows, either – instead they’re plumped up with things like buckwheat hulls and tree fibers – and the rugs are made from cotton rather than wool.
-Of course, the drinks in the mini-bar and the toiletries in the bathroom are 100% vegan too.
-The suite is available to book now.
+The key material in the suite is Pinatex, a ‘leather’ made with pineapple leaf fibres, which is used for the room’s furniture.
+There are no feathers in the pillows either – instead they’re plumped up with things like buckwheat hulls and tree fibres – and the rugs are made from cotton rather than wool.
+The drinks in the mini-bar and the toiletries in the bathroom are 100% vegan too.
+The suite is available to book on the hotel's website (but you'll have to book a long way in advance as it's often sold out).

 Choose your own hotel room